yearone-io/universal-grave/README.md

 We hope that our hackathon submission inspires further exploration of practical solutions to the spam problem in Web3.

-**NOTE:** Works solely with the latest version of the LSP7 standards at the moment.

 ## Set up

 # Deploy a new LSP1GraveForwarder contract